86Box/docs/usage/statusbar.rst

 Any text messages sent to the LCD screen of an :ref:`emulated Roland MT-32/CM-32L synthesizer <settings/sound:MIDI Out Device>` are displayed here.

-.. note:: MT-32 display functionality is currently only available on **Linux** hosts.

 ISABugger
 ^^^^^^^^^